 General Mentoring Program Design

 - Planning: The EWSD Mentoring Program Coordinator and the Mentor Coordinators shall coordinate, schedule, and communicate the program for the subsequent school year.
-Building Principals may schedule events as well.
+Building Principals will schedule events for their new teachers as well.

-- New Teacher Orientation Day: A EWSD-wide induction/orientation session shall be held prior to the start of the school year.
+- New Teacher Orientation Day: A EWSD-wide District induction/orientation session shall be held prior to the start of the school year.
 Mentors and Professional Peers and their assigned teacher shall attend and participate in the orientation session unless dismissed from attendance by the school principal/director.
+This District event will be a 1 /2 day event.
+The other time alloted at the beginning of the year will be building based.

 Roles and Definitions